ddialliance/ddimodel/ItemTypes/DevelopmentResults/readme.markdown

-Provides a name, label and description for the Development Results and lists the individual development activities which should take place.
+Separates the capture of development implementation results from the process plan and general activities.
+Allows for capture of the overall results, details of individual steps, or separate iterations of that step.